thbrown/softball-scorer/README.md

 - Postgres for persistant storage (uses in-memory storage by default)
 - Redis for caching/locking (uses in-memory caching/locking by default)
-- Nginx as a forward proxy to enable TSL and rate limiting (no forward proxy by default, unencrypted, runs on port 8888, no rate limiting)
+- Nginx as a reverse proxy to enable TLS and rate limiting (no reverse proxy by default, unencrypted, runs on port 8888, no rate limiting)

 ### Redis setup (tested on version 5.0.3)